pietrobraione/tardis/README.md

 }
 ```

-As you can see, the code resembles that of a TARDIS launcher, but you do not need to explicitly create the `tardis.Options` object (it is received as a parameter) nor to create the `tardis.Main` object and start it.
+As you can see, the resulting code resembles that of a TARDIS launcher, but you do not need to explicitly create the `tardis.Options` object (it is received as a parameter) nor to create the `tardis.Main` object and start it.
 Once created your configurator class, compile it (remember to put the `tardis-master` jar in the compilation classpath), put the generated classfile where you prefer and invoke TARDIS as follows:

     $ java -Xms16G -Xmx16G -cp /usr/lib/jvm/java-8-openjdk-amd64/lib/tools.jar:./libs/tardis-master-0.2.0-SNAPSHOT.jar:./libs/sushi-lib-0.2.0-SNAPSHOT.jar:./libs/jbse-0.10.0-SNAPSHOT-shaded.jar:./libs/evosuite-shaded-1.0.6-SNAPSHOT.jar:./libs/args4j-2.32.jar:./libs/log4j-api-2.14.0.jar:./libs/log4j-core-2.14.0.jar:./libs/javaparser-core-3.15.9.jar tardis.Main -options_config_path ./my-config -options_config_class MyConfigurator